 Traffic Engineering for Multimedia Networks Training Course Hands-on (Online, Onsite, and Classroom Live!)

 This Traffic Engineering for Multimedia Networks Training course includes an intensive two-day long tutorial followed by a full day of workshop activity.
 You will begin by understanding the key concepts and techniques of traffic engineering.
-With Traffic Engineering for Multimedia Networks Training, you will then learn to apply those techniques to the traffic engineering of QoS-aware multimedia networks.
+With Traffic Engineering for Multimedia Networks, you will then learn to apply those techniques to the traffic engineering of QoS-aware multimedia networks.
 We will conclude with a day of exercises using actual network simulation tools.
-The exercises will be carefully chosen to reinforce what you learned in the first two days of the Traffic Engineering for Multimedia Networks Training course.
+The exercises will be carefully chosen to reinforce what you learned in the first two days of the Traffic Engineering for Multimedia Networks course.

 To be able to participate in the hands-on activities, please bring a wireless-enabled laptop to the class.
 If using a company computer, please make sure beforehand that you have full administrative rights to install new software on the computer.
 The Traffic Engineering for Multimedia Networks Training course relies heavily on instructor/class interaction and lab exercises to make sure that you get the most out of this class and can apply the material back on your job.
 So come prepared to ask questions and dig into the discussions and labs.